 Gonzaga is committed to providing a variety of awareness and prevention programs on sexual misconduct, harassment, and discrimination issues to all community members including students, faculty, and staff.
-While a variety of offices provide programming related to these issues, the primary office to contact in search of existing programming or customized events is the Office of Health Promotion (OHP).
+While a variety of offices provide programming related to these issues, including Title IX, the primary office to contact in search of existing programming or customized events is the Office of Health Promotion (OHP).

-The professional staff and undergraduate interns within OHP offer established training sessions, programs and events throughout each year.
-Examples include:
+The professional staff and undergraduate interns within OHP offer established training sessions, programs, and events throughout each year.
+Examples from the AY 21-22 include:

-- Zag into Action: An online education course designed to familiarize students to our in house bystander intervention Program, Zags Help Zags.
+- 1. Zag into Action: An online education course designed to familiarize students to our in-house bystander intervention program, Zags Help Zags.
 Students are introduced to bystander intervention strategies and are given opportunities to think critically about the ways in which they might apply these strategies in person to promote well-being and prevent harm.
 This program was launched fall 2018. - 2.
-Zags Help Zags: Our bystander intervention program utilizes in person trainings, campus wide programming efforts, and marketing campaigns to promote the mission of empowering the Gonzaga community members to promote well-being and to take action in preventing physical, mental, and emotional harm.
-More information about this program can be found at www.gonzaga.edu/zagshelpzags. - 3.
+Zags Help Zags: Our bystander intervention program utilizes in person trainings, campus wide programming efforts, and marketing campaigns to promote the mission of encouraging Gonzaga community members to promote well-being and to take action in preventing physical, mental, and emotional harm.
+More information about this program can be found at www.gonzaga.edu/zagshelpzags.

+- a.
 C.A.R.E.
 Strategies: Adapted to fit our Jesuit mission of caring for others, the C.A.R.E.
-Strategies provide concrete examples of ways safely and positively act as an active bystander.
-These options for action are emphasized as a part of our commitment to student's holistic growth and development. - Create a Distraction - Ask Directly - Refer to an Expert - Enlist Others to Help - 4.
-Awareness Month Programming: Each year Gonzaga participates in both Domestic Violence Awareness Month (October) as well as Sexual Assault Awareness Month (April).
-Throughout each month there will be a variety of trainings, film screenings, lectures, guest speakers, and art exhibits to raise awareness and promote action on our campus. - 5.
-New Employee Experience-Zags Help Zags: An opportunity for every new employee on campus to engage with the Zags Help Zags program materials.
+Strategies provide concrete examples of ways to consider safely and positively stepping up as an active bystander.
+These options for action are emphasized as a part of our commitment to student's holistic growth and development.

+- Create a Distraction

+- Ask Directly

+- Refer to an Expert

+- Enlist Others to Help

+New Employee Experience: An opportunity for every new employee on campus to engage with the Zags Help Zags program materials.
 New employees are given time to reflect on ways which they can model the Zags Help Zags C.A.R.E.
 Strategies for students as well as how they can use them in their own interaction on campus.
-New employees will gain the skills and knowledge to feel empowered to take action to promote well-being and prevent harm on campus. - 6.
-Escalation Workshop: A film-based discussion that opens people's eyes to the warning signs of relationship abuse.
-The workshop consists of a film, Escalation, followed by a guided discussion led by a trained facilitator.
-The workshop is available by request for any student, staff, or faculty group on campus.
+New employees will gain the skills and knowledge to feel empowered to take action to promote well-being and prevent harm on campus.

+- 3. Awareness Month Programming: Each year Gonzaga participates in both Domestic Violence Awareness Month (October) as well as Sexual Assault Awareness Month (April).
+Throughout each month there will be a variety of trainings, film screenings, lectures, guest speakers, and art exhibits to raise awareness and promote action on our campus. - 4.
+Sex Out Loud: A program that features a panel of campus and community partners engaging in positive conversations about sex and values on a Catholic campus.
+Particular attention is placed on soliciting and answering questions from the student audience.
+Began in 2020 in-person, and hosted virtually in 2021, then again in-person in 2022. - 5.
+Digital Programming: Continuing education around healthy relationships, sexual health, and violence prevention during the COVID-19 pandemic required us to be nimble and adapt to primarily virtual delivery of content.
+Examples included: social media posts, zoom webinars, PowerPoint "PSA" slides for faculty use in virtual classrooms, and campus signage.

 Many offices on campus are also invested in the creation of ongoing awareness and prevention campaigns and often collaborate with the Office of Health Promotion.
-The following offices are some of the most frequent collaborators;
+The following offices are some of the most frequent collaborators:

 - 1. Housing and Residence Life

 - 2. Human Resources

 - 3. Lincoln LGBTQ+ Resource Center

 - 4. Women's and Gender Studies

-- Center for Student Involvement
+- 5. Center for Student Involvement

 - 6. The Center for Cura Personalis

+- 7. Title IX (Office of Diversity, Equity and Inclusion)

+- 8. Mission and Ministry

+- 9. Religious Studies